Cheapest non-owner car insurance companies in Indiana

 Indiana drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
 However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
 Coverage does not extend to you or the vehicle you're driving.

-Take the time to compare options to find the best non-owner car insurance in Indiana.
-Use the tool above to easily compare non-owner insurance providers near you.
+Shop around to find the best Indiana non-owner car insurance available.
+Use the tool above to compare non-owner insurers in your area.

 Non-owner car insurance rates were fielded by Quadrant Data Services for a sample policy based on a 40-year-old driver with a clean record and good credit for a state minimum liability policy.
 These rates were one of the factors used to rank the best companies.